Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Special cases

 Formulating the sphere with this method removes the fact that the evolution is governed by an intrinsic flow.
 In this special case, the sphere is centered at the origin, and so the embedding is fixed.
 The flow can be made to behave intrinsically in one of two ways.

 The first way is to allow the sphere to shift the center away from the origin.
-This allows the evolution to behave similarly to how it would during an intrinsic flow.
+This allows the evolution to behave similarly to how it would during an intrinsic flow due to translation but not rotation.
 This can be done by constructing a new neural network $\mathcal{S}_{\theta_{\mathcal{S}}} : [0,\tau] \times \Theta_{\mathcal{S}} \rightarrow \mathbb{R}^{d}$, which displaces the sphere in the embedding based on time.
 This displacemenent is taken for all points along the sphere such that the center of the sphere is moved.
 This can be done using

 where $\tilde{\mathcal{E}}$ is the new sphere after the change of centers.
 Observe $\mathcal{E}_{\mathbb{S}^{d-1}}$ is the fixed sphere at the center and $\mathcal{S}_{\theta_{\mathcal{S}}}$ is learned in training.
 We denote $i$ as the $i$-th coordinate in $\mathbb{R}^{d}$.